Viperslugg/character_prediction/README.md

 - config4: Weight decay and gradient clipping thresholds are varying, used in transformer_IV.ipynb

 The folder **scripts** contains **functions.py**, a file that has some of the modules and functions needed to be used in all the .ipynb files.
+The folder **models** contains the following files:
+- basic_transformer.py: A basic transformer model used in transformer_I.ipynb
+- modified_transformer.py and pos_encoding_transformer.py: Modified transformer models used in transformer_II.ipynb for addition of mlp ratio and dropout, and experimentation with sinusoidal P.E respectively
+- transformer_III.py: the main transformer model used in transformer_III.ipynb and beyond.
+Adapted from modified_transformer.py and includes modification for experimenting with activation functions.

-This code was ran on Google Colab; the code on importing of data/files must be amended for your preference.
+This code was ran on Google Colab; the code for importing of data/files must be amended for your preference.
 Configuration files may not neccessarily be needed for a small project like this, but is good because they separate concerns and shape the project's structures, although I relied on them less as the project progresses.

-Below is the structure of the repository
+Below is the structure of the repository:

 ```plaintext
     .